Mayada92/nurtured-hub/src/content/courses/edps-600-bsu-en.md

 domain: educational-psychology
 level: graduate
 credits: 3
-description: "Foundational course in educational psychology covering core theories of learning, development, and educational assessment."
+description: "Advanced course in educational psychology covering advanced theories and principles of learning, development, and educational psychology."
 ---

-Foundational course in educational psychology providing an overview of key theories and principles in learning and development.
+Advanced course in educational psychology covering advanced theories and principles of learning, development, and educational psychology.